-c) How long is the space diagonal of a box that is 3 feet by 4 feet by 12 feet?
+- d) How long is the space diagonal of a box that is 3 feet by 4 feet by 12 feet? - 7) The three sides of a right triangle will not always be measured in whole numbers.

-6) To use the Pythagorean Theorem we have to be able to find square roots.
-Nowadays a calculator can help us do that.
-But is there a way to find square roots with paper and pencil?
-Sure!
-We can use an iterative procedure where we estimate, divide, average, and repeat.
-For example, let's say you want to find the square root of 70.
-Well, you know it's a little bigger than 8, so use 8 as your first estimate.
-Do 70 divided by 8 and get 8.75.
-So the square root of 70 is between 8 and 8.75.
-Average 8 and 8.75, and get 8.375.
-That's your new estimate, and now repeat, dividing 70 by 8.375.
-Use this method to find the square root of 17.
-How precise an estimate can you get?
-Have fun dividing!
-Show all your work neatly!

-7) The three sides of a right triangle will not always be measured in whole numbers.
 (What are the smallest three whole numbers that can make a right triangle?)
 One or more sides might have a fractional part.
 For example, 1.5 cm, 2 cm, and 2.5 cm will make a right triangle.
 But sometimes you might have a side that's not a whole number, and that's not equal to any (proper or improper) fraction either!
 (How is that possible??!!)
 Learn about the isosceles right triangle and the 30-60-90 right triangle, and the irrational numbers that go with them.
 When did people first discover irrational numbers?
 How can we know a number is irrational?
-Can you find other triangles with irrational numbers?

-8) Three whole numbers (like 6, 8, 10) that make a right triangle are called a Pythagorean Triple.
-If the numbers have no common factor (like 3, 4, 5), they're called a primitive Pythagorean Triple.
+Can you find other triangles with irrational numbers? - 8) Three whole numbers (like 6, 8, 10) that make a right triangle are called a Pythagorean Triple.
+If the numbers have no common factor (like 5, 12, 13), they're called a primitive Pythagorean Triple.
 There's an infinite number of these, and there's a secret formula that can help you find all of them.
-Pick two numbers, p and q, with p bigger than q, no common factor between p and q, and one odd and one even.
+Pick two numbers, p and q, with p bigger than q, no common factor between p and q, and one odd and the other even.
 Now write down (p^2-q^2) , 2pq, (p^2+q^2) .
 You should have a primitive Pythagorean Triple!
 How many can you find?
 (If you use a little algebra, you should be able to prove that this secret formula will always give a Pythagorean triple.
-It's a little harder to prove that every Pythagorean triple will be in this form.)

-9) You can use the Pythagorean Theorem on the coordinate plane.
+It's a little harder to prove that every Pythagorean triple will be in this form.) - 9) You can use the Pythagorean Theorem on the coordinate plane.
 For example, how far apart are the points (-3, -5) and (6, 7)?
-Find the distance between some other points?
-Can you use the Pythagorean Theorem to write a distance formula between any two points?

-10) You can use some algebra to prove the Pythagorean Theorem.
+Find the distance between some other points.
+Can you use the Pythagorean Theorem to write a distance formula between any two points? - 10) You can use some algebra to prove the Pythagorean Theorem.
 Draw a square of, say, 7 inches.
 Divide each side into a shorter (left hand) part and a longer (right hand) part, for example, 2 and 5 inches, and label those segments a and b.
 Now connect the four points where segments a and b meet to get a slanty square inside your original square, and label the side of this slanty square c.
 You now have four identical right triangles with sides a, b, and c.
-Use your knowledge of area and your ability to square (a + b) to prove the Pythagorean Theorem.
+Use your knowledge of area and your ability to square (a + b) to prove the Pythagorean Theorem. - 11) Do you like ancient history?
+Right triangles and the Pythagorean Theorem were studied in many ancient cultures.
+Do some research about this.

-11) Find out what a logical converse is.
-Is the converse of a true statement necessarily true?
-Is the converse of the Pythagorean Theorem true?
-Can you use it to find out whether sides of 65, 72, and 97 would make a right triangle?

-12) Do you like ancient history?
 What can you find out about Euclid's Book I?
 About Plimpton 322?
-About YBC 7289?

-Have fun!
+About YBC 7289? - 12) The three sides of a right triangle are (x + 3), (2x 4), and (2x + 5).
+Find the value of x and the lengths of the three sides.
+Is there more than one solution? - 13) Have fun!